JMR-dev/jobspeed/README.md

 ### Privacy & Security

+- All resume parsing happens **client-side** in your browser
-- All data is stored locally in your browser
+- All parsed resume data is stored locally in your browser storage
-- No data is sent to external servers
+- No data is sent to external servers or third parties
+- Resume files are processed entirely in memory within the extension
+- Works completely offline
 - You have full control over your resume data

 ## Contributing